/arc:ideate

 - label: "Skip review"

-description: "Move straight to detailed design"
+description: "Move straight to the detailed spec"

 If yes: spawn 2-3 reviewers (architecture-engineer, senior-engineer, security-engineer as relevant).
 Transform findings into questions — "What if we..." not "You should..." — and walk through one at a time.

-Act 3: Design Together
+Act 3: Specify Together

 Sections to cover (skip what's irrelevant):